rslaria/website/README.md

 `_layout/default.md`              | `_layout/default-galaxy.md`
 `_includes/home_news_events.html` | `_includes/home_news_events-galaxy.html`

-This duplication is intentional, it is part of the `collections` configuration and allows us to produce "two" sites from one set of source documents.
-This is done intentionally in order to allow authors to add posts once, and then on the code side we generate both a "normal" site with the full header, and a "galaxy" version without the header since a duplicate header looks quite strange in Galaxy.
+This duplication is intentional, it is part of the configuration of the collection and allows us to produce "two" sites from one set of source documents.
+This is done intentionally in order to allow authors to add posts once, and then on the code side, we generate both a "normal" site with the full header and a "galaxy" version without the header since a duplicate header looks quite strange in Galaxy.

-If you need to edit templates, I would recommend editing the parent / normal template and then `vimdiff`ing (or other tool of your choice) to compare that with its `-galaxy.html` sibling.
+If you need to edit templates, I would recommend editing the parent / normal template and then vimdiffing (or other tools of your choice) to compare that with its -galaxy.html sibling.
 Most of the templates will be identical except for the template they are inheriting from.
-The only major differences is that the normal templates read `for post in site.posts` (or `site.events`) while the galaxy templates read `for post in site.posts_plain` (`or site.events_plain`)
+The only major difference is that the normal templates read for the post on site. posts (or site.events) while the galaxy templates read for the post on site.posts_plain (or site.events_plain)

 ## Adding Posts